Drug interactions between Alka-Seltzer Heartburn + Gas and Alka-Seltzer Heartburn ReliefChews

 Alka-Seltzer Heartburn ReliefChews

-A total of 372 drugs (2343 brand and generic names) are known to interact with Alka-Seltzer Heartburn ReliefChews.
+A total of 375 drugs are known to interact with Alka-Seltzer Heartburn ReliefChews.

 - Alka-Seltzer Heartburn ReliefChews is a member of the drug class antacids.